liamhieuvu/go-multi-lang-errors/README.md

     "age": 100,
     "email": "liam@gmailcom"
 }'
 # {"message":"Name is a required field.
 Age must be 90 or smaller.
-Email is invalid"}
+Email is invalid."}
 ```